reocat/OuterTune/kizzy/README_LOCAL_IMAGES.md

 ```

 The system now automatically:
-- Optimizes image URLs for Discord
+- Downloads images locally
+- Uploads them to Discord's CDN
+- Uses the proper asset IDs for display
 - Provides fallback images when needed
 - Handles null or invalid URLs gracefully